How Auckland Council works

 Te āhua whakahaere i te Kaunihera o Tāmaki Makaurau

 Political decision-making at Auckland Council is shared between the Governing Body and the local boards.

-The mayor is elected by all Auckland voters and leads our Governing Body.
+The mayor is elected by all Auckland voters and leads the Governing Body.

 The Governing Body focuses on the big picture and on region-wide strategic decisions.

-The Governing Body consists of the mayor and 20 councillors, who are elected by voters from the 13 Auckland wards.
+The Governing Body consists of the mayor and 20 councillors, elected by voters from the 13 Auckland wards.